dmaixner93/Sorting_Algorithms/README.md

 **Time Complexity:**

-Radix sort is different than any of the previous sorting algorithms because it sorts data but does not compare number to number.
-Radix sort exploits the fact tha information about the size of a number is encoded in the number of digits (Example: 200 > 78 = true).
+Radix sort is different than any of the previous sorting algorithms because it sorts data but does not compare value to value.
+Radix sort exploits the fact tha information about the size of a value is encoded in the number of digits (Example: 200 > 78 = true).

-Radix sort begins by looking at all the numbers in a data set.
-Say we have [1554,6,3554,591,410,4388,900,5,8155,84,9635], the algorithm will look at all of the values in the array.
+Radix sort begins by looking at all the values in a data set.
+Say we have **[1554,6,3554,591,410,4388,900,5,8155,84,9635]**, the algorithm will look at all of the values in the array.
 The first pass through the array, the algorithm will look at the **right most digit** of **every value** in the array.
 The algorithm then sorts the values based on the digit and groups the numbers together.

 ![](images/radix_sort_one.png)